eudoxia0/eudoxia0.github.io/article/_posts/2023-04-30-two-years-ocaml.md

             - have the courage of your convictions
         - implicit specialization is good
         - integer ordering by divisibility
+        - ad-hoc or generic
+            - unclear when to use generic types and when to specialize
     - perry's comments
     - the attic
         - all sorts of language features
     - compare returns an int
+- When to use OCaml?